soumendrak/hashnode/cktppi9ao08itpvs15h2h50w9.md

 - 📫 How to reach me: I am active on LinkedIn and Twitter.
 Links will be at the top-right of this page.
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: We love to hear pessimistic news than optimistic.
+- ⏳ Favourite pass time: Playing around with the historical images of places on Google Earth

 If you want to know more you can visit my [LinkedIn](https://www.linkedin.com/in/soumendrak/) profile.